theresegatsing/cyber-range-platform/README.md

 The same layered approach applies to JSON outputs: `format: json` at the sampler level, regex extraction of the first `{...}`, schema validation, and typed defaults.

-Grading is additionally constrained in code, not by prompt: any section under 15 characters scores zero, and the total is capped at the sum of the sections.
-Two empty sections make a score above 50 arithmetically impossible.
+### Grading enforcement

+Grading is constrained in **code**, not by prompt, because small models are relentlessly generous.
+Three layers:

+1. **Structural gibberish detection** (`_is_gibberish`) — vowel ratios, consonant
+   runs, home-row bias, token repetition.
+No vocabulary list, so it doesn't punish someone who writes well but uses unexpected words.
+Two independent signals are required before rejecting.
+2. **Relevance judged against verified facts** — the prompt receives the payload that actually captured the flag and the rule that actually passed the replay test, so the model compares the write-up against ground truth rather than grading style.
+3. **An arithmetic cap** — `score = min(model_score, sum(sections))`, and any section
+   failing layer 1 is forced to 0.
+Two empty or nonsense sections make a score above 50 impossible regardless of what the model claims.

+If a bad report still scores well, check which of the three layers isn't running.

-If the retry line appears in your logs on most missions, the model is the bottleneck.
-`llama3.2:3b` or `qwen2.5:3b` follow instructions considerably better at similar CPU cost.
+If the brief-retry line appears in your logs on most missions, the model is the bottleneck. `llama3.2:3b` or `qwen2.5:3b` follow instructions considerably better at similar CPU cost.

 ---

-## 15. Operations and maintenance
+## 16. Operations and maintenance

 ### Routine